 Nevertheless, in 2023 we started to develop a mathematical method for calculating the length and thus the affected area of constructed roads based on price- and volumenindexes published by the HCSO.
 As we could get an information on that no public roads were built in 2023 with state funding, the area affected by road construction for years 2018, 2019 and 2020 was recalculated and for 2021 was calculated with the new method.
-Thus, TSP, PM10 and PM{2.5} emissions for the 2D2b source category for years 2018, 2019 and 2020 were recalculated as well using the new activity data and the old method and emission factors.
+Thus, TSP, PM10 and PM2.5 emissions for the 2D2b source category for years 2018, 2019 and 2020 were recalculated as well using the new activity data and the old method and emission factors.
+Activity and emission data for road construction of the last three years were slightly corrected in the 2024 submission.